All The Best Street Style From Australian Fashion Week

 Last year we saw show-goers lean heavily towards neutrals, fluid shapes and relaxed suiting, but this year has seen a drastic shift towards a more individualistic sense of style.
 Around every corner, we saw playful mix-ups of designer and thrifted streetwear, sports luxe and retro formalwear, all capped off with bold accessories.

-Ahead, a look at our favourite street style moments from of Afterpay Australian Fashion Week.
+Ahead, a look at our favourite street style moments from Afterpay Australian Fashion Week.